 How to react to failure like a champion

-The top tennis players will use a loss as an opportunity to ‘get better’ and be better prepared to play the same player or for the same scenarios in the future.
+The top racquet sports players will use a loss as an opportunity to ‘get better’ and be better prepared to play the same player or for the same scenarios in the future.
 Players often let their emotions out and react negatively when they lose a point or game, something that can lead to further failure as the player becomes disheartened.
 Alternatively, top athletes show the same neutral emotion whether they win or lose the point enabling them to bounce back and win the next point.

 When the best players lose a match, often the first thing they want to do is get back on the practice court and work even harder.
 By being honest about the reasons they lost the previous match, champions are able to learn from their mistakes and improve their game.
 Having this mindset and drive is part of what turns good players into potential champions and serial winners.